-Schedule a Free Consultation with Our Workers’ Compensation Attorneys
+Schedule a Free Consultation with Our Attorneys Today

 If you are injured in a work-related accident, you must follow Tennessee’s procedures to file a workers’ compensation claim and receive financial support for your injury.

-However, if you are in need of legal help after filing a claim with your employer, Greg Coleman Law’s Knoxville workers’ compensation attorneys will fight for your right to receive the benefits you deserve.
+However, if you are in need of legal help after filing a claim with your employer, Greg Coleman Law’s Knoxville personal injury lawyers will fight for your right to receive the benefits you deserve.